logicalmechanism/cogno_v2/README.md

 ## Building

 Use the `complete_build.sh` script to build the contracts using the data from `config.json`.
+The config file requires information from the headless interaction, namely the starter wallet UTxO and a random string.

 ## Headless Interaction